Long-term capital growth doesn’t have to be risky, time-consuming or out of your reach

 What is the Global Masters Fund dividend yield?

 Value creation for Global Masters Fund shareholders comes primarily from capital appreciation of their shares (increase in the Global Masters Fund share price over time).
-This is because the main investment of the Global Masters Fund is in Berkshire Hathaway Inc., listed on the New York Stock Exchange (NYSE) and paying no dividend.
+This is because the main investment of the Global Masters Fund is in Berkshire Hathaway Inc., listed on the New York Stock Exchange (NYSE) which does not pay a dividend.

 Any income received from other investments of the Global Masters Fund is reinvested in the company to defray expenses.
-Dividends are unlikely to be paid for the foreseeable future.
 This structure works well for shareholders interested in long-term gains versus short-term boom and bust cycles.

 How do I buy Global Masters Fund shares?

-Meanwhile, to stay current with pertinent information about the Global Masters Fund, please enjoy the news, announcements, and performance sections of our website.
+Meanwhile, to stay current with pertinent information about the Global Masters Fund, please subscribe to our newsletter and enjoy the news, announcements, and performance sections of our website.
 You may also wish to follow us on our social media channels.
 We encourage all our investors to keep up with market news and global economic conditions in order to maximise their investment experience overall.